Rule of Law

 Trump v.
 United States

 In Trump v.
-United States, the Supreme Court is considering whether former President Donald Trump is immune from criminal prosecution for actions taken during his presidency.
+United States, the Supreme Court considered whether former President Donald Trump is immune from criminal prosecution for actions taken during his presidency.

 Case Summary